 An Airbus A380-800 can carry up to 868 passengers in an all-economy configuration so using the rules specified above this means that the minimum number of flight attendants needed to safely operate the aircraft would be 18.

-Here are a few examples for various types of common aircraft, including how many flight attendants are on a 737:
+Here are a few examples for various types of common aircraft, including how many flight attendants on an Airbus a320:

 |Aircraft Type||No of Flight Attendants|

 |Airbus A320||4 to 6|

 |Airbus A380-800||Up to 21|